Thomas Jefferson once asked the rhetorical question:

 “Let no debt remain outstanding, except the continuing debt to love one another, for whoever loves others has fulfilled the law.”
 (8).
 Christians, who recognize that the state’s authority and ministry come from God, will do more than tolerate it as if it were a necessary evil.
 Conscientious citizens will submit to its authority, honour its representatives, pay its taxes and pray for its welfare.

 I have always found it helpful to view the role of the Church, irrespective of the party in government, to be Her Majesty’s Loyal Opposition.
 Loyal, submissive, prayerful, but holding the government to account in fulfilling its God-given role.
 We are to submit to the state’s God-given authority, but remain opposed to both tyranny and anarchy.
 The responsibility of citizens is to encourage the state to fulfil its God-appointed role but in so far as we have opportunity, we will actively participate.
 That I suggest will lead not only to better government but also a more stable society.
-And that is I hope one of our reasons we are here today recognizing there is no contradiction between our responsibility God and State.
+For there is surely no contradiction between our responsibility God and State.
 For God intends that we have dual citizenship, both earthly and heavenly.